 - Nutritional yeast - giving a cheezy flavour to the rasta pasta, like a true Italian-Caribbean fusion!
 You could sprinkle some on top of the dish once cooked as a sort of vegan parmesan cheese.

-- Coconut milk - for a creamy jerk pasta sauce, and to balance the spicyness of the jerk seasoning.
+- Full-Fat Coconut milk - or coconut cream for a creamy jerk pasta sauce, and to balance the spicyness of the jerk seasoning.

 - Vegan chicken - this is optional (you could use beans instead, or leave out completely).
-A vegan rasta pasta recipe would generally be without chicken, but we wanted to create one that was similar, but vegan.
 You can make your own vegan chicken from seitan, or buy vegan chicken - we love What The Cluck and THIS Chicken Pieces.

 This is how you make Vegan Rasta Pasta!
 It's basically about making a jerk-flavoured creamy coconut sauce that's mixed through delicious al dente pasta!

-- Make the creamy jerk sauce by sauteeing the garlic, spring onions/scallions, ginger and bell peppers in half of the vegetable stock.
-In the meantime, cook the pasta (careful not to overcook it).
+4. Make the creamy jerk sauce by sauteeing the garlic, spring onions/scallions, ginger, and bell peppers in a little oil.
+Add the jerk seasoning and stir to release the flavours.
+Then add half of the vegetable stock.

-- Enjoy your vegan rasta pasta with fresh herbs and maybe a grating of vegan cheese!
+- Enjoy your vegan rasta pasta with fresh herbs and maybe a grating of vegan cheese or a squeeze of lime juice.

 It is a pasta dish flavoured with Caribbean ingredients, as well as having the colours of the Rastafarian flag reflected in the red, yellow and green bell peppers!
 Even the shape of the pasta such as tagliatelle, looks like dread locks - but any pasta shape is fine.
 Many recipes use penne, but we've used gemelli.